certinia/orizuru-auth/readme.md

 Orizuru authentication is [Express](http://expressjs.com/)-compatible authentication middleware for [Node.js](http://nodejs.org/).
 It is aimed at users of the [Orizuru]() framework, but can also be used standalone.
 It is aimed at users of the Salesforce Identity Provider.

+In a Salesforce context, using both of these middlewares in combination will establish the following.

+1. The caller has a current valid Salesforce access token.
+2. The Salesforce user for the token presented is linked by PermissionSet to the ConnectedApp corresponding to the OpenID Connect ClientID (Consumer Key).

+*It is extrememly important to treat your signing key as sensitive material, please ensure that this is stored in a secure location.*

 ## Install

 ```